 - Blood Chemistry Panel tests the “other stuff” in the blood.
 Specific tests can vary, but most commonly we are looking at electrolytes (minerals in the blood that affect and are affected by nearly every process in the body); liver, kidney, and gall bladder enzymes (show function of these organs); and glucose, among other things.

-Depending on the situation, your veterinarian may want to run some additional specific tests.
-There are many, many tests available, and most of these are not directly related to cancer but may be ordered depending on your dog’s health and other diseases he may already have.
+Many tests are available, and most of these are not directly related to cancer but may be ordered depending on your dog’s health and other diseases he may already have.

 Some specific blood tests you may see include:

-- Heartworm test and/or 4DX: heartworm and tick-borne diseases
+- Heartworm test and/or 4DX for heartworm and tick-borne diseases

 - Thyroid hormone